 - A flashback episode of Raising Hope revealed that when Jimmy was going through "a phase" he insisted on being called "Drakkar Noir" (like the fragrance).
 Largely because of the over-the-top KISS-type makeup that goes along with it, this has since mutated into a Running Gag.

 - Saturday Night Live had a segment called "Goth Talk" with Azrael Abyss and Circe Nightshade.
+They were visited often by Baron Nocturna.

 - One of Charlie's girlfriends on Two and a Half Men was some kind of goth Satanist witch named Isabella.